Third year fieldwork

 In Tenerife you can study pyroclastic rocks on the third largest volcano in the world.
 You’ll consider the catastrophic processes at work in volcanoes, from pyroclastic density currents to lahars and avalanches.

-Cornwall have a long history of mining for tin, copper, tungsten, china clay, and slate.
+Cornwall has a long history of mining for tin, copper, tungsten, china clay, and slate.
 Although the resources have been intensively worked, many active operations still exist, and there are excellent locations to view the geological evidence of the processes that formed the mineralisation and see the environmental consequences of mining.

 Visit the magnificent and ancient landscape of Wales and decipher its 600 million year old history.
 You will examine the geology, palaeontology and evolution of the Welsh Basin.